-When it comes to tightening and loosening fasteners, or tweaking adjustment screws, it pays to have the right tool on hand.
-Using the wrong screwdriver can damage the tool, the workpiece, or even be a danger to the user.
+It pays to have the right tool on hand when it comes to tightening and loosening fasteners or tweaking adjustment screws.
+Using the wrong screwdriver can damage the tool and the workpiece or even be a danger to the user.
 The best way for a DIYer or pro to ensure they have the right screwdriver is to buy a complete set.
 But what are the best screwdriver sets to buy?

 A lot goes into choosing a screwdriver set, and needs can change from person to person.
 For those reasons, we put together the following guide on shopping for the best screwdriver set, including a list of some of our favorite products and essential education.